-What is a SIM Swap scam?
+What Is a SIM Swap Scam?

-A SIM Swap is a situation when an unknown person, likely a scammer takes control of a phone number by faking as its original owner.
+A SIM Swap scam is a situation when an unknown person, likely a scammer takes control of a phone number by faking as its original owner.
 The fraudster does this to access personal details to make financial gains.
 The scammer in such a context asks a carrier to port the target number into their own to facilitate their unlawful design.
 For this, they try to convince the carrier that they are the rightful owner of the SIM card.

 Scammers use the victim’s personal information visible on social media or buy if possible from the dark web to ease their way.
 Attackers can also use phishing, emails, and links to persuade the victim into giving away their details.
 SIM Swapping has different names too.
 It is also called “SIM jacking” or “SIM card hacking.”
 Recommended: NTA Will Soon Implement Mobile Number Portability